Erika Uribe is an urban designer and landscape architect

 Laurens Costeris is an architect and urban designer

-Evelyn Uribe is a social researcher
+Dr. Evelyn Uribe is a social researcher

 With a background in politics, social responsibility, human rights, and international relations, she brings scientific rigor and depth to our understanding of environmental and social justice issues.
 Working for the United Nations (UN) Global Compact in Santiago, Chile, she was responsible for training private and public agencies in social responsibility strategy, management of stakeholder relations, and funding mechanisms for social projects.
-Her doctoral research at Glasgow University analyses the implementation of UN Guiding Principles in public policy, and the advancement of social responsibility and human rights in the Global South.
+Her doctoral research at Glasgow University analyzes the implementation of UN Guiding Principles in public policy, and the advancement of social responsibility and human rights in the Global South.